• Skip to primary navigation

 2. What to visit before lunch: the San Lorenzo Complex

-After you make your reservation head back out to the piazza where you'll find the San Lorenzo Complex with the Medici Chapel (the New Sacristy and two of the Medici tombs designed by Michelangelo; ticket price €9.00), the Medici Laurenziana Library, and the San Lorenzo facade, designed by Brunelleschi.
+In the Piazza San Lorenzo you'll find the San Lorenzo Complex with the Medici Chapel (the New Sacristy and two of the Medici tombs designed by Michelangelo; ticket price €9.00), the Medici Laurenziana Library, and the San Lorenzo facade, designed by Brunelleschi.
 In the square take a look at the 1540 Giovanni dalle Bande Nere statue.
 If you have extra time before your lunch reservation, also worth visiting: the Medici Riccardi Palazzo, the San Giovannino degli Scopoli church and the Palazzo Riccardi Manelli.

-Head back to the Trattoria Sergio Gozzi and get ready for a great Florentine lunch!
-If you're feeling courageous or love offal try the Lampredotto in umido con patate e cavolo nero.
+At the Trattoria Sergio Gozzi If you're feeling courageous or love offal try the Lampredotto in umido con patate e cavolo nero.
 Lampredotto is a local Florentine specialty that you're unlikely to find elsewhere; it's tender and delicious, cooked in a flavorful broth, with potatoes and curly kale.

 Otherwise I'd suggest the pici pasta with sausage and cavolo Nero, the ribollita or their delicious pasta e fagioli.
 Grilled meats are excellent as is the peposo, a peppery beef stew.
 The menu changes daily but you're sure to find something scrumptious!